 So, I went downstairs and I cleaned out my pantry.
 I knew I could start there.
 I can’t organize it but I can clean it.
 Throughout that process, I realized that I had tons of canning jars and gallon jars.
 So, I just started organizing that way, and my pantry looks incredible.
 A lot of people go and buy all that stuff, to redo their pantry, but it all just came from taking a little bit of action.

 Motivation spawns actions.
 Make sure it always spawns action.
-Because, then that action continues to multiply and you get momentum.
+Because then that action continues to multiply and you get momentum.

-Also, make sure to check out Katie’s channel here.
+If you liked today’s interview on cozy homemaking on a budget make sure to check out Katie’s channel here.